daniel-centore/ParlerScraper/README.md

 * `depth` (e.g. `4`)\
 A string version of depth_raw.
 I have no examples of them differing and it's unclear why there is both a string and int version.
 * `depth_raw` (e.g. `4`)\
 A share has a depth of 0.
 A reshare has a depth of 1.
 A reshare of a reshare has a depth of 2.
-Etc. For depth 1, the parent_id is set but not the root.
-For `depth` >=2, the parent represents what this post is a reshare of and the root represents the very first post shared in the chain.
+Etc. For depth 1, the `parent_id` is set but not the `root_id`.
+For `depth >= 2`, the `parent_id` represents what this post is a reshare of and the `root_id` represents the very first post shared in the chain.
 * `hashtags` (e.g. `["maga2020","maga","electionintegrity"]`)\
 A json list of hashtags used in the post
 * `impressions` (e.g. `12000`)\